 - Attend events and organise special projects.

-- Influence & steer strategic decisions that affect young people in the borough
+- Influence and steer strategic decisions that affect young people in the borough.

-To find out more about the young mayors, contact us at:
+To find out more about the young mayors, email: